Debug hackerearth challenges with nodejs

 var input = fs.readFileSync(process.argv[2], "utf-8");

+The first argument is nothing but the filename that you provide while running the nodejs program from command line.
+The second argument is just the encoding.
 Now you can call your main() function with this input and it should work exactly how it was with stdin input.
 Jut remember to run your program with the filename otherwise you will get an error.

 node findMaximumFrequency.js input.txt